richardr1126/research-pod-api/README.md

    - Stores research pod data, results, and metadata
    - Highly available with automatic failover
    - PostgreSQL-compatible for easy integration

+5. **TTS Service**
+   - GPU-accelerated text-to-speech conversion
+   - Supports multiple voices and languages
+   - Used for creating audio summaries
+   - Only available in cloud deployments with GPU support

 ## Getting Started